jimhigson/oboe.js/writing/main/5_Implementation.md

 Automated testing
 -----------------

 ![**The test pyramid**.
-A Lot of testing is done on the low-level components of the system, less on the component level and less still on a whole-system level.
+Much testing is done on the low-level components of the system, less on the component level, and less still on a whole-system level. \label{testpyramid}](images/testPyramid.png)
-\label{testpyramid}](images/testPyramid.png)

 The testing itself is a non-trivial undertaking with 80% of code written for this project being test specifications.
 Based on the idea that a